Focus on these 3 skills that will set you apart from the pack

 There is a reason why the startup ethos is to fail early and often.
 Failure is part of the process precisely so that people do not mentally shut down when some of their ideas don't work.
 Disengaged or overly cautious teams are not productive.

-A growth mindset supports the you want in your technology organization.
+A growth mindset supports the culture of experimentation you want in your technology organization.
 Help teams get obsessed with customer research and build failure into the process — and your timelines and budgets.

 Then get out of their way.
 Empowered teams perform better.